apify/apify-docs/docs/robotic_process_automation/tips_and_tricks.md

 - Completely **avoid or strip** selectors of values that are clearly **flexible**.
 - **Extend low-specificity** selectors to reduce probability of **collisions**.

-Below is an example of stripping away non-specific parts of a selector.
+Below is an example of stripping away too specific parts of a selector that are likely random or subject to change

 ```javascript
 #P_L_v201w3_t3_ReceiptToolStripLabel => a[id*="ReceiptToolStripLabel"]
 ```

-If you are reasonably confident a page layout will remain without any dramatic future changes **and** need to increase the selector specificity to reduce the chance of a collision with other selectors, you can use the principle below.
+If you are reasonably confident a page layout will remain without any dramatic future changes **and** need to increase the selector specificity to reduce the chance of a collision with other selectors, you can extend the selector as per the principle below.

 ```javascript
 #ReceiptToolStripLabel_P_L_v201w3_t3 => table li > a[id^="ReceiptToolStripLabel"]